BuelentUendes/StartGrad/README.md

 ### Repository structure
 The repository is structured as follows.

-- `data/` contains the source code as well as the datasets used in this study
+- `data/` contains the source code as well as the datasets used in this study.
 - `utils/` contains helper functions for the project.
 - `src/` contains the main source code for the project for both vision and time-series experiments.
-- `config_environment/` contains configuration files for experiments
+- `config_environment/` contains configuration files for experiments.
-- `experiments/` contains experiment scripts and notebooks
+- `experiments/` contains experiment scripts and bash scripts.
-- `pics/` contains images used in documentation
+- `pics/` contains images used in documentation.

 ### Weights and Biases
 This project uses [W&B](https://wandb.ai) for experiment tracking and model management.